Topics Map > UW-Madison > IT > Networking and Telecommunications

 The recommendation is automatically forwarded to the CISO, who may call upon the other Sponsors of the Advisory Group for assistance.
 The exception will be resolved in some manner.
 The Sponsors and/or the unit may elect to escalate to the Executive Sponsors of the Advisory Group and/or the Risk Executives of the affected systems.

-The Office of Cybersecurity will measure the success of the Policy, the Policy Implementation, the Advisory Group, and the Firewall Operating Procedures, and will report these to the Advisory Group and the Sponsors.
+The Office of Cybersecurity will measure the success of the Policy, the Implementation Plan, the Advisory Group, and the operating procedures, and will report these to the Advisory Group and the Sponsors.

 The Advisory Group and the Office of Cybersecurity should work together to develop success criteria.
 Data could include log files gathered by the Next Generation Firewalls or other systems, incident or event tracking, self assessments, surveys, meeting notes, exception requests, or other sources.
 The original goal is annual assessment, but that could be extended to biennial or triennial assessment.